Contact Information

 DO NOT PAY YOUR FINE until you have chosen one of the options below and are instructed to do so.

-Paying your fine before instructed to will result in a bail forfeiture and a conviction reported to the Utah Driver’s License Division.
-This results in your case being closed and no further action by the Court.
+Paying your fine before instructed will result in a bail forfeiture and a conviction reported to the Utah Driver’s License Division.
+Your case will be closed and no further action taken by the Court.

 Traffic School